nextflow-io/nextflow/docs/azure.md

 ### Named pools

-If you want to have a more precise control on the computing nodes pools used in your pipeline using a different pool depending on the task in your pipeline, you can use the Nextflow {ref}`process-queue` directive to specify the *ID* of a Azure Batch compute pool that has to be used to run that process' tasks.
+If you want to have more precise control over the compute node pools used in your pipeline, such as using a different pool depending on the task in your pipeline, you can use the {ref}`process-queue` directive in Nextflow to specify the ID of a Azure Batch compute pool that should be used to execute that process.

-The pool is expected to be already available in the Batch environment, unless the setting `allowPoolCreation=true` is provided in the `batch` setting in the pipeline configuration file.
-In the latter case Nextflow will create the pools on-demand.
+The pool is expected to be already available in the Batch environment, unless the setting `allowPoolCreation = true` is provided in the `azure.batch` config scope in the pipeline configuration file.
+In the latter case, Nextflow will create the pools on-demand.

 The configuration details for each pool can be specified using a snippet as shown below: